jmdotnet/spotify-music-search/README.md

 ## Node.js ([link](https://nodejs.org/en/))

-Once Node is installed open a command prompt and go to root of MusicSearch.UI project and run the following command to install node dependencies:
+Once Node is installed open a command prompt and go to root of MusicSearch.UI and run the following command to install node dependencies:

     npm install